14 things you’ll find in Dutch houses that make internationals go: “Wait, what?”

 READ MORE | 7 odd Dutch quirks: the stranger side of the Netherlands

-Internationals, beware — Dutch toilets are a very different beast from what you’re used to!
+Internationals beware — Dutch toilets are a very different beast to the ones you’re used to!

 5. Steep stairs that’ll almost scare off a mountain goat

-If you need practice for a trip to the Tibetan mountainside, please visit a Dutch house.
+If you’re in need of practice for a trip to the Tibetan mountainside, please visit a Dutch house.

 So, if you’re visiting a Dutch house and cry out in amazement at the steepness of their stairs — be warned that your shins may also be in danger. 💢